diegargon/monnet/README.md

 You can add bookmarks, networks, and other elements, but some features, modification is not yet possible.
 (Except by directly accessing the database, obviously)

-The English language (EN) has not been added yet. /lang/*
+The English language (EN/US) is IA generated.

 # MonNet Install